Contact Us

 Governance Factors

-And finally, your ESG report will also evaluate your internal corporate governance practices:
+And finally, your sustainability report also evaluates your internal corporate governance practices:

 • Board composition: How is your board structured?
 Is it independent?
 Is it diverse?